 Ransomware is a type of malicious software that blocks access to your computer.
 The only way you can access your files and programs is to pay up a sum of money.
 Not only have individuals been victims of ransomware, but institutions, such as hospitals, have been as well.
 In fact, hospital ransomware attacks account for 88 percent of all ransomware.

-So you won't ever encounter such a horrific incident, you will probably want anti-virus protection with anti-ransomware embedded.
+So while you most likely won't ever encounter such a horrific incident, you will probably want anti-virus protection with anti-ransomware embedded.

 When browsing the collection of antivirus protection programs on the market, be sure to check the number of licenses it comes with.
 On average, they'll come with three so that you can protect all of your electronic devices.
 If you run a business (whether it's a small business or a mega corporation) or have a number of computers in your possession, double check to ensure that there are enough licenses in the package.